Luis Artavia-Mora

 More information on request.

-Financial accessibility study in rural Costa Rica (2011)
+A. Financial accessibility in rural Costa Rica

 In the heart of rural Costa Rica, a financial accessibility study examined the drivers underlying the contrasting realities of two neighboring communities.
 One community, notably wealthier, stood juxtaposed with the other, facing significant economic disparities.